cliffhall/node-multi-server-chat/README.md

 the user was connected to the server instance and sent the message, the message will also be forwarded to any peers known to have a connection to that user.

+Finally, when a user sends a message, and since they may have other connections on the instance or its peers, the message must also be sent to all the user's connections so that their own message histories will be able to reflect the complete discussion.

 Since every server instance knows which users are connected to each of its peers, no database is required, to track where users are connected, a common bottleneck with Star Topology systems.